 The State of Dinner website may engage in affiliate marketing, which is done by embedding tracking links into the Website.
 If you click on a link for an affiliate partnership, a cookie will be placed on your browser to track any sales for purposes of commissions.

 You may review these company's privacy policies at:

-State of Dinner is affiliated with SheMedia for the purposes of placing advertising on the site.
-SheMedia will collect and use certain data for advertising purposes.
-SheMedia Data Collection and Privacy Practices
+State of Dinner is affiliated with Mediavine for the purposes of placing advertising on the site.
+Mediavine will collect and use certain data for advertising purposes.

 This website contains links to other sites.
 Please be aware that we are not responsible for the content or privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects personally identifiable information.